Impact of an Illinois CS Degree

 Extraordinary Quality of Life

-On campus there are more than 1,000 student groups that provide a range of activities for social interaction, professional development, mentorship, charity, and fun.
-HackIllinoisReflections | Projections, and ChicTech are just a few of the exciting projects and events run by CS students where you can meet interesting people and find your passion.
+On campus, more than 1,000 student groups provide a range of activities for social interaction, professional development, mentorship, charity, and fun.
+HackIllinoisReflections | Projections, and ChicTech are a few exciting projects and events run by CS students where you can meet interesting people and find your passion.